csci430-os/assg02/README.md

-// process to update its time used and quantum used if cpu is not idle access the process from the processControlBlock call the cpuEvent() method on the process that is currently running
+// process to update its time used and quantum used if cpu is not idle access the process from the processControlBlock call the cpuCycle() method on the process that is currently running
 ```

 Once you are satisfied with your work, push your commits to GitHub and